stolksdorf/nomic-17aug2015/README.md

 ----

 106: **Player Order**
-> The game follows the following turn order:
+> All players in the following list are considered eligible voters.
+The game follows the following turn order:
 >> `INSUFFICIENT PLAYERS FOR MEANINGFUL RULE`

 [[1](https://github.com/stolksdorf/nomic/pull/1)]